The Circular Metal for Future Mobility

 - Flexcrash – on developing flexible, hybrid manufacturing of crash-tolerant, green aluminium alloy structures.
 Objectives are to reduce weight, increase safety and optimise crash performance of current and future vehicles.

-Registration is open and will close on 5 October
+Registration closed on 5 October

 If you have any questions or otherwise wish to contact the organisers, please email Francesca Cavezza – firstname.lastname@example.org.